Pronya

-The Pronya (Проня) is a river in Ryazan and Tula Oblasts in Russia, a right tributary of the Oka.
+The Pronya (Проня) is a river in the Ryazan and Tula oblasts in Russia.
+It is a right tributary of the Oka.
 The length of the river is 336 km.
 The area of its basin is 10200 km2.
 The river freezes up in late November and stays icebound until early March.
 The Pronya is navigable in its lower reaches.
-The town of Mikhailov is located on the Pronya.
+The town of Mikhaylov is located on the Pronya.